-Experienced web designers and marketers understand that social media (marketing) and websites share a powerful bond, and when combined, can create a seamless experience for customers across the web.
+Experienced web designers and marketers understand that social media (marketing) and websites share a powerful bond and, when combined, can create a seamless experience for customers across the web.

 This is an opportunity to attract new customers, boost SEO, enhance the look and feel of the website, and of course, bring old customers back for those repeat purchases.

+It’s a positive feedback loop that boosts your brand across the web.
 Let’s explore this further and talk about the best ways you can integrate social media with your website.

 Integrate a Social Media Review Widget